dormroomfund/eng-apps/README.md

 ### Challenge

 We have the world's quickest coding challenge for you to do!
-In a directory called `challenge`, please include your solution to the following.
+In a subdirectory called `challenge`, please include your solution to the following.

 > What is the most creative way you can get a circle to appear on the screen of a web browser?

 Please include a run script (`run.sh`) which we can run to test your solution.
 This script should do any necessary building and compilation, and print either an address or a file we can open in a web browser running on the same machine.

+Alternatively, if your solution is a static site, you can simply include an `index.html` file and omit the run script.

 ## Encrypting Your Application